 Dr Wendy Saunders

 Wendy (Raukawa) is an accomplished social scientist specialising in land use planning to reduce risks from natural hazards and climate change.
 Wendy co-leads the Mātauranga Māori research programme in the Resilience to Nature’s Challenges National Science Challenge; leads the Improved Risk Governance research programme at GNS Science; is on the QuakeCoRE leadership team; and until recently led the Engagement Programme for the Deep South National Science Challenge.
 Her research has focused on investigating the role of iwi/hapū management plans in natural hazard and risk management; and how iwi/hapū management plans can inform research directions.

 Prof Mark Bebbington

-Mark is a Professor of Geostatistics in the Statistics Group of the Institute of Fundamental Sciences at Massey University.
+Mark is Professor in Geostatistics at Massey University, with a split appointment between the Statistics Group of the School of Fundamental Sciences and Volcanic Risk Solutions in the School of Agriculture and Environment.
 His research interests include stochastic modelling, especially in geophysics, inference and computational methods for stochastic processes, and reliability and statistical quality control.
 Mark has published over 100 international journal papers and received over 20 contestable research grants; with a focus on developing methods for assessing and forecasting natural hazard risks, especially volcanic and earthquake hazards.
-He is also an associate editor for the Australian & New Zealand Journal of Statistics.
+He is also an associate editor for the journals: Frontiers in Earth Science Geohazards and Georisks; Statistics in Volcanology; and The Australian & New Zealand Journal of Statistics.